SamAkinbile/Hangman/README.md

 - The word keeper, the computer selects words each time leading to challenges.

 #### Increasing Challenge
-- As players gain experience they may come across words that are more complex and longer, in length.
+- As players gain experience they may come across words that are more complex and longer in length.

 #### Developing Strategies
 - Experienced players often develop their strategies to improve their chances of guessing the word.
 For example starting with vowels or common consonants can be helpful.